imAIgene-Dream3D/BEHAV3D/docs/source/data_preparation.md

 ### Multicolor cell types

-Use multicolor when the **same biological cell type appears in more than one fluorescent channel** of the same image, for example, T-cell sub-clones each tagged with a different fluorophore (red + green TEGs, RFP + GFP + YFP, etc.).
-It is also useful when you want to track different fluorescent labels of the *same* population separately and then pool the results.
+Use multicolor when the **same biological cell type appears in more than one fluorescent channel** of the same image — sub-clones of one population, each tagged with a different fluorophore (for example T cells split across RFP, GFP and YFP).
+Biologically they are all the same population; only the label differs.

+The usual reason to do this is **to reduce the apparent density of a crowded population**.
+Splitting one dense population across three colours makes each colour sparser, so segmentation separates objects more reliably and tracking has fewer ambiguous links.
+Because the channels are merged back together after tracking, you get that benefit without losing the population.

 **How to declare it in the Metadata Builder:**

 1. In the cell-type naming section, tick **Multicolor** next to the immune name.
 2. Set `N` = number of colors (or color combinations) used for that cell type (typically 2 or 3).
 3. Click *Configure Cell Types*.
 The Builder now creates **`N` separate cell-type entries** in the metadata, named `{base}_1_multicolor`, `{base}_2_multicolor`, …, `{base}_N_multicolor`.
 Each one gets its own per-cell-type columns (`im_{base}_n_multicolor_line_condition`, `…_segments_image_path`, `…_tracks_image_path`, `…_tracks_csv_path`).
-4. In each sample form, fill in **Line** and **Condition** for every multicolor channel, they can be the same (just different colours of the same biology) or different (genuinely different sub-populations).
+4. In each sample form, fill in **Line** and **Condition** for every multicolor channel.
+Normally these are the same across colours, because the colours are the same biology.
+Only use different values when the colours mark sub-populations that you still want processed as one cell type — if they are genuinely different biology, declare them as separate cell types instead (see the tip below).

 **What happens downstream:**